 Official Purpose: Both formal and informal

 If you’re looking for a standard bowl that can serve many purposes, this is a good option to consider.
-These bowls come with or without handles, depending on what you prefer.
+These types come with or without handles, depending on what you prefer.
 If you value quality and durability, professional-grade porcelain is an excellent material for it.

 Check out the following types of soup bowls you can consider.